HPS masthead

 A

 The effective dose for a radiopharmaceutical depends on a number of factors.
 First, we calculate individual organ doses—which depend on the amount of the compound taken up in each organ and its rate of removal—then we apply "weighting factors" to the doses to each organ and sum up the contributions to get a single number that we call effective dose.
-More information may be found on our Web site.
+More information may be found on our website.

 It's difficult to do an accurate dose calculation for reclining next to someone for a short period, with some 201Tl remaining in the body, in the situation you describe.
-I did a rough calculation, using a few different assumptions, and came up with values between 0.05-0.2 mSv (5-20 mrem).
-For comparison, we all receive about 3 mSv (300 mrem) every year just from natural radiation in the environment around us, and this can vary up or down, within the range of the most conservative value I estimated.
+I did a rough calculation, using a few different assumptions, and came up with values between 0.05-0.2 mSv.
+For comparison, we all receive about 3 mSv every year just from natural radiation in the environment around us, and this can vary up or down, within the range of the most conservative value I estimated.
 So it was a very low radiation exposure, also equivalent to a few trips in an airplane.

 I hope that information is helpful.